HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

         target_ctypes = (Beaver,)

         # If we define this method, we indicate that the block can be displayed on detailed views
-        # (another method is used for home:  home_display()).
+        # (another method is used for home: 'home_display()').
         def detailview_display(self, context):
-            # The current entity is injected in the context by the view generic.EntityDetail
+            # The current entity is injected in the context by the view 'generic.EntityDetail'
-            # & by the reloading view bricks.reload_detailview().
+            # & by the reloading view 'bricks.DetailviewBricksReloading'.
             beaver = context['object']

             birthday = beaver.birthday